DavidAnson/check-pages/README.md

 Default value: `false`
 Used by: `checkLinks`

-Set this option to `true` to fail the task if any [HTTP redirects](http://en.wikipedia.org/wiki/URL_redirection) are encountered.
+Set this option to `true` to fail the task if any [HTTP redirects](https://en.wikipedia.org/wiki/URL_redirection) are encountered.

-This can be useful to ensure outgoing links are to the content's canonical location.
+This is useful to ensure outgoing links are to the content's canonical location.

 #### noLocalLinks